LingjieKong-fdu/CustAny/README.md

 ###  **Comparisons with Previous Works:**

-The AnyMaker exhibits outstanding capabilities of high-quality customization for general objects, and even beat task-specialized methods in the specific domains, such as human customization and virtual try-on, in terms of ID fidelity and text editability.
+The CustAny exhibits outstanding capabilities of high-quality customization for general objects, and even beat task-specialized methods in the specific domains, such as human customization and virtual try-on, in terms of ID fidelity and text editability.

 <p align="center">
   <img src="https://github.com/kongkong12345/AnyMaker/blob/main/fig/cvpr-compare.png?raw=true" width="80%">